hbldh/bleak/docs/scanning.rst

     24:71:89:CC:09:05: CC2650 SensorTag
     4D:41:D5:8C:7A:0B: Apple, Inc. (b'\x10\x06\x11\x1a\xb2\x9b\x9c\xe3')

-The first part, a MAC address in Windows and Linux and a UUID in macOS, is what is used for connecting to a device using Bleak.
+The first part, a Bluetooth address in Windows and Linux and a UUID in macOS, is what is used for connecting to a device using Bleak.
 The list of objects returned by the `discover` method are instances of :py:class:`bleak.backends.device.BLEDevice` and has ``name``, ``address`` and ``rssi`` attributes, as well as a ``metadata`` attribute, a dict with keys ``uuids`` and ``manufacturer_data``